 Quitting smoking is tough.
 You'll want to try different ways to quit, especially when you get frustrated.
 But there's no secret way to quit smoking effortlessly.
 Your best bet is an approach that addresses the physical, social and behavioral aspects of smoking, such as a combination of medication and counseling.
 New methods you hear about might work for some people some of the time, but the combo of medication and counseling works for more people more of the time.
 So feel free to try new ways to quit smoking cigarettes, just don't put all your eggs in one basket.
 And remember, the EX team and EX Community are always here for you.
 Read more about some alternative quit methods below.
 For more information on e-cigarettes, click here.

 Electronic cigarettes are designed to give you an experience that's like smoking but without any smoke.
 Since they don't burn tobacco, they're marketed as less harmful than regular cigarettes.
 While it's true that they have less cancer-causing toxins than regular cigarettes, there's concern that some of them can have contaminants because of a lack of quality control standards.
 Also, while some reports suggest they might be useful to help with quitting smoking, they haven't been approved by the FDA for this purpose.
-Your best bet for successfully quitting smoking is a combination of FDA-approved quit smoking medications and behavioral counseling.
+Your best bet for successfully quitting smoking is a combination of FDA-approved quit smoking medications and a behavioral counseling program like BecomeAnEX.
 Get information on quit smoking medication here.

 Hypnotism uses suggestion to change behavior.
 It's hard to test whether it works or not, but studies suggest hypnosis doesn't help people quit.
 This may be because nicotine actually changes your brain chemistry, meaning nicotine addiction is just too powerful to be overcome by suggestion.
 We encourage any attempt to quit, but we hope you'll use proven methods that are backed by the best available research.
 Learn more about nicotine and your brain here.